 Holding down the Alt button and pressing the Pitch button selects the next available pitch (number of characters per inch) and displays the pitch setting.
-You can select 10, 12, 13.3, 15, 17.1 or 20 characters per inch.
-If the current font is a proportionally-spaced font, you can also select PS.
+You can select 10, 12, 13 (actually 13.3), 15, 17 (actually 17.1) or 20 characters per inch.
+You can also select PS for proportional-spacing.
 If your software application sets the pitch to some nonstandard value, such as 5- or 8-pitch, NS (for nonstandard) appears as the current pitch.
 When you select a pitch, characters in the current font expand or compress to fit the new spacing.